 In Cinque Terre, the major highlight is hiking between the five towns: Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore.
 Cinque Terre National Park is considered a UNESCO World Heritage Site.

 Explore the towns in the morning and evening.
 Mid-afternoon day trips makes the trains and paths a bit of a headache.
 Go at off times.
+As a solo traveler in Cinque Terre, I truly had opportunities to be alone and it was great.

 My favorite town of the bunch is Corniglia.
 I loved how small the town was (only 150 full time residents), and it was a peaceful place to lay my head at the end of the day.